jmbenlloch/daqling/README.md

 #### Advanced build options

+The `ccmake` command:

+    source cmake/setup.sh
+    cd build
     ccmake3 ../

-allows browsing available build options, such as Module selection and Debug flags.
+allows browsing available build options, such as selection of Modules to be built and Debug flags.
 E.g.:

     ENABLE_SANITIZE [ON, OFF]
     CMAKE_BUILD_TYPE [Debug, Release]

+To generate *Doxygen* documentation for DAQling:

+    source cmake/setup.sh
+    cd build
+    make doc

+After generation it is possible to browse the pages by opening `doxygen_html/index.html` with a browser.

 #### (Optional) Build with Boost 1.70